Neal J Pastick, PhD

 Neal Pastick is a Research Physical Scientist with the Earth Resources and Observation Science (EROS) Center in Sioux Falls, South Dakota.

 Dr. Pastick has conducted data science research for environmental applications over the past 15 years, in close collaboration with a diverse set of geoscientists from industry, federal, and academic institutions.
-His work primarily focuses on the comprehensive characterization of Earth systems by integrating field observations, ecological insights, remote sensing technologies, and cutting-edge advancements in Artificial Intelligence and Machine Learning.
-This multidisciplinary approach has yielded significant contributions to our understanding of landscape dynamics and environmental change.
-Recently, this research has focused on several key areas related to climate change and environmental disturbances:
+His work primarily focuses on characterizing Earth systems by integrating field observations, remote sensing technologies, and Artificial Intelligence and Machine Learning (AI/ML).
+In his current role at USGS, his key responsibilities include:

 Professional Experience